Battle of Poznań (1945): Background

-The city of Poznań (called Posen in German) lay in the western part of Poland which had been annexed by Nazi Germany following its invasion of Poland in 1939 and was the chief city of Reichsgau Wartheland.
+Following the invasion of Poland in 1939, the city of Poznań (Ger.: Posen) was annexed by Nazi Germany and became the capital of Reichsgau Wartheland.

 By 1945, the Red Army advances on the Eastern Front had driven the Germans out of eastern Poland as far as the Vistula River.
 The Red Army launched the Vistula–Oder offensive on 12 January 1945, inflicted a huge defeat on the defending German forces, and advanced rapidly into western Poland and eastern Germany.

 Certain cities which lay on the path of the Soviet advance were declared by Hitler to be Festungen (strongholds), where the garrisons were ordered to mount last-ditch stands.
 Hitler hoped the Festung cities could hold out behind Soviet lines and interfere with the movement of supplies and lines of communication.
 Poznań was declared a Festung in January 1945.
 The city was defended by 15,000–20,000 German troops from a great variety of units including Volkssturm, Luftwaffe ground forces, police, and highly motivated officer candidates.
 Facing them were the experienced Guards Rifle troops of General V. I Chuikov's 8th Guards Army – the victors of Stalingrad.